Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/cpack_slides.md

   }
   .reveal code {
     font-family: 'Source Code Pro';
     color: orange;
   }
 </style>

-# Creating Debian Packages from CMake
+# Installation and Packaging with CMake and CPack

 ---

-## Learning goals
+## Learning Goals of This Unit

-- How to add an install target to a CMake project.
+- Add install targets to simple CMake projects.
-- How to package a CMake project via `CPack`.
+- Package simple CMake projects with CPack.
-- How to create a Debian (`deb`) package of your program/library using CPack.
+- Create Debian (`deb`) packages of simple programs or libraries using CPack on Ubuntu.
-    - We create packages for Ubuntu.
-- How to check the resulting Debian package.
+- Check the resulting Debian packages.

 ---